 Bed bug heat treatments can take between 6 and 8 hours depending on the size of the area and the level of infestation.
 Make your plans accordingly and decide where you will be spending that time while your removal team is working on your home.
 Once the process has been completed and the ambient temperature has returned to normal your bed bug removal experts will notify you.
 At that point you will be able to reenter your home and begin clean up procedures.

-Heat treatment is an extremely safe and effective method for bed bug removal.
+Heat treatment is a safe and effective method for bed bug removal.
 If you suspect your home or office has been invaded by bed bugs contact a professional bed bug inspection and removal service at your first opportunity.
 The sooner you take action, the quicker you can eliminate the infestation and get your life back on track.